SebastianStoll/GettingDataCourseProject/README.md

 The output data file is named *subjectActivityAnalysis.txt*

-The file contains 40 rows and 68 columns.
+The file contains 180 rows and 68 columns.

 The first two columns are group columns over which the means were created.
 All remaining columns contain means for the features in question.

 Each record contains the means for all features in question and a specific activity done by an individual subject.

+There are 30 subjects in total which participated all in the six different activities.

 The following table provides a list of all columns in the data file.